bipolarbearbringsbeer/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors

-From Odin Project
+## The Odin Project

+Just open console in your browser and play